ORNL-Fusion/RAYS/RAYS_project/RAYS_lib/namelist_description.md

 ### namelist /file_input_ray_init_list/

+Switch to treat input n-vectors as direction vectors which must be scaled to be solutions of the dispersion relation.
+The default is false, which means that the rindec_vec_in values read in are to be used as is for the initial ray n-vectors.
+<br>	logical :: scale_n_vecs = .false.

 Number of initial condition sets to be read in from namelist integer:: n_rays_in

-Initial positions and directions to be read in from namelist file.
+Initial positions and refractive indices to be read in from namelist file.
 N.B.
 The ordering of indices in rvec_in(nray_max,3), rindex_vec_in(nray_max,3) is
 opposite of that for rvec0(3, nray), rindex_vec0(3, nray)!!!
 This is to make it simpler to put data into the namelist file i.e. (X, Y, Z) on one line of the